Suhungmung: Muslim invasions

 The first Muslim invasion of the Ahom Kingdom occurred in 1527, but it was defeated and pushed back to the Burai River.
 A few years later, there was another attempt when a commander advanced up the Brahmaputra in fifty vessels.
 This too was defeated.
-In yet another expedition, the Barpatra Gohain slain the commander, Bit Malik, and captured cannons and guns.
+In yet another expedition, the Borpatragohain slain the commander, Bit Malik, and captured cannons and guns.
 The most successful among these initial raids on the Ahom Kingdom was the one led by Turbak.

 Turbak, a Gaur commander, advanced against the Ahom Kingdom in April 1532 with a large force.
 He first faced Suklen, Suhungmung's son, at Singri.
 In this battle Suklen was defeated and wounded and the Ahoms retreated to Sala.
 The Ahoms again faced reverses at Sala and some other expeditions thereafter, but won the first significant victory in March 1533 when a naval force was defeated with heavy losses to Turbak's forces.
 This led to a period of stalemate with the two armies encamped on opposite banks of the Dikrai River.

 The Ahoms finally attacked the invaders and defeated them in a number of battles.
 Nang Mula was also martyred in this battle.
 In the final battle fought near the Bharali River, Turbak and another Muslim general Hussain Khan who had come to reinforce him were killed and his army was pursued till the Karatoya river in present-day North Bengal.
 The captured soldiers subsequently became the first significant Muslim population of the Ahom Kingdom.
 They were called Garia since they were from Gaur, and the appellation was later extended to all Muslims.
 This population finally became well known as expert brass craftsmen.

 The Buranjis mention the first use of firearms by the Ahoms in these battles.